 The time has come to apply for a mortgage and shop for a new house.
-If this is your first time going through the process — or even if it’s been awhile — the first question on your mind is probably “How long will it take to get preapproved for a mortgage?” followed closely by “What do I need to do to apply for a mortgage?”
+If this is your first time going through the process — or even if it’s been a while — the top question on your mind is probably, “How long will it take to get preapproved for a mortgage?” followed closely by “What do I need to do to apply for a mortgage?”

-Ultimately, preapproval depends on your lender’s time table and the documents you need to gather.
-“Go with the turn time that the lender states and then add an extra day to it, just to be safe,” says Richie Helali, a mortgage sales leader with HomeLight Home Loans who gave us the inside scoop on how long a mortgage preapproval really takes.
+Ultimately, preapproval depends on your lender’s timetable and the documents you need to gather.
+“Go with the turn time that the lender states and then add an extra day to it, just to be safe,” says Richie Helali, a mortgage expert with HomeLight who gave us the inside scoop on how long a mortgage preapproval really takes.

 The preapproval timeline also depends on the type of preapproval you get.
 Let’s take a closer look at the different kinds of preapproval as well as exactly what it takes to get preapproved.